 2. Insufficient access management

 Passwords aren’t the insurance policy they once were.
-In fact, hackers can now guess and compromise most passwords through a combination of different techniques:
+Hackers can now guess and compromise most passwords through a combination of different techniques:

 - Brute force: entering as may combinations of letters, numbers and symbols as possible.